daniel8lopes/omnia3/docs/pages/omnia3/Deployment/omnia3_deploymenttutorial.md

 sudo systemctl enable omnia omnia-*
 ```

-- The services are configured to be launched in the following ports:
+- The services will now be configured for launch.

-    49900: web api
-    49901: tenant
-    49902: identity
-    49999-50***: behaviours

-- You will not need to expose any of these ports, as all communication with the exterior will go through NGINX.

 ## 5. Configuring the services